atsushieno/aap-core/docs/MIDI_DEVICE_SERVICE.md

+!!!
+DRAFT DRAFT DRAFT !!!

 # Using AAP as MIDI Device Service

 AAP Instrument plugin can be used as a MIDI device service if it is set up to behave so.
+It is implemented by a class called `AudioPluginMidiDeviceService`.

-It can be externally done outside the plugin application itself.
+It is usually packaged within the same instrument service app, but it can also be externally done outside the plugin application itself (the MidiDeviceService instantiates the plugin in the same manner regardless of whether it is in-app plugin or out of app plugin).
 An example is demonstrated as `aap-midi-device-service` application module.

 AAP Effect plugins do not work with this feature (there is no point of making them so).